Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/08_dynamic.md

     In this step you have learned:

-    1. How to utilize dynamic naming
+    1. How to utilise dynamic naming
     2. How to use curly brackets (`{}`)
     3. How to use single (`'`) and double (`"`) quotes